tenimathew/oracle/docs/oracle-basics/11_data-definition.md

 ### Drop Column using SET UNUSED COLUMN clause

 The process of dropping a column from a big table can be time and resource consuming.
-Therefore, we typically drop the column logically by using the A`LTER TABLE SET UNUSED COLUMN` statement as follows:
+Therefore, we typically drop the column logically by using the `ALTER TABLE SET UNUSED COLUMN` statement as follows:

 ```sql
 ALTER TABLE table_name